Gamma-Software/BongoCat-mac/Scripts/README.md

 - Check that the DMG was created successfully before delivery
 - Verify your internet connection for uploading to GitHub
 - Check GitHub API rate limits if multiple releases fail

+### Local installation fails (`--install_local`)
+- Ensure the app bundle was created successfully during packaging
+- Check available disk space in `/Applications`
+- If permission errors occur, the script will prompt for sudo password
+- Close the app from Activity Monitor if automatic termination fails
+- Try manually removing the existing app: `sudo rm -rf "/Applications/BangoCat.app"`
+- Verify `/Applications` folder exists and is writable
+- On macOS Ventura+, check System Settings > Privacy & Security for blocked apps

 ## Script Requirements